xavidop/alexa-entities/README.md

 ![image](/img/slot.png)

 Then we have a handler for this intent called `EntityIntentHandler`.
-The first thing that this handler going to do is to check if the slot `actor` is matched and if it is matched with and Alexa Entity:
+The first thing that this handler going to do is to check if the slot `actor` is matched and if it is matched with an Alexa Entity:

 ```javascript
 const actor = Alexa.getSlot(handlerInput.requestEnvelope, 'actor')